yining-w/CPSRaceEnrollment/README.md

 # CPS % Enrollment by Race

-This repository includes the RShiny code and data for an interactive map of CPS Enrollment by Race from 2011 - 2019.
+This repository includes the RShiny code and data for an interactive map of CPS Enrollment by Race in 2019.

 Input data obtained from <a href="https://www.isbe.net/pages/illinois-state-report-card-data.aspx"> Illinois Report Card's Report Card Data Library </a>.
 <p>